 You can find out more below about our business and supply chains, our policies, the due diligence processes we have in place, the steps we took in 2019 to identify and mitigate the risks of modern slavery and human trafficking, and the steps we will take in the coming year.

 Launched in 2007, FitFlop™ is one of the world’s most popular makers of biomechanically engineered shoes, sneakers and sandals.
 Our mission is to empower you to live an active and fulfilled life.
 Supporting you from the ground up with the perfect combination of biomechanics, comfort and fashion.
 We are a global brand, providing footwear and related items to customers and consumers in around 60 territories.
 Business activities include the design, development, sourcing, manufacture, transport and sale of products.
-We act as a holding company for subsidiary undertakings in the US and Germany, with our headquarters in London and operational offices in Hong Kong and Ho Chi Minh City.
+We act as a holding company for subsidiary undertakings in the US and Germany, with our headquarters in London and operational offices in Hong Kong and Ho Chi Minh City, Vietnam.

 We source finished footwear (“Tier 1”) from factories in Vietnam, China and Indonesia.
 We also work directly with a number of component, material and packaging suppliers (“Tier 2”) globally.
 We carry out testing and development work in the UK, Canada, Vietnam, Indonesia and China.
 We have established long-term relationships with several of our partners and have built these relationships over many years in most cases.
 This enables us to gain a deeper understanding of the issues faced by our suppliers.

 The primary risk for our business is in association with our suppliers in relation to sourcing from countries outside of the UK, particularly those based in Asia-Pacific countries.
 As part of our initiative to identify and mitigate risk in our supply chains, we have systems in place to: